ilabsweden/pepperchat/README.md

 Finally, we are ready to check out the repository.

 * Check out this repository and open the folder in VS Code
+* Now run ```python init.py``` to set up a default environment.
+Have your OpenAI account key available so that this can be stored with your configuration.

 ## Run
 Make sure you've gone through all steps in the Setup guide above beofre you start.